gharding04/ROS2/README.md

 * [Resources](https://github.com/Razorbotz/ROS2/tree/master#resources)

 ## Getting Started
 To get started with the project, install the [virtual machine](https://github.com/Razorbotz/ROS2/tree/master#installing-ros2).
-The after installing the virtual machine, go through these [Linux tutorials](https://www.hostinger.com/tutorials/linux-commands).
+Then after installing the virtual machine, go through these [Linux tutorials](https://www.hostinger.com/tutorials/linux-commands).
 The key objective of these tutorials is to teach how to navigate through the file structure via the terminal, as well manipulating files using commands.
 Because the robot is designed to be operated remotely on the lunar surface, understanding these commands is an essential skill for this project.

 ## Installing ROS2
 To install ROS2 and begin the project, please refer to the [Razorbotz Installation Page](https://github.com/Razorbotz/ROS2-Installation).
 After installing ROS2, please use the following commands to run some examples and ensure ROS2 is installed correctly.